-Curiosity towards life flourished the scientific acumen of a girl from old Srinagar who is today doing a pioneering work in the field of biochemistry in America.
+Curiosity towards life flourished the scientific acumen of a girl from old Srinagar who is today doing pioneering work in the field of biochemistry in America.
 Bilal Handoo details the journey of Humaira Gowher for whom research is all about fun

 In the narrow alleys of old Srinagar, Humaira Gowher, 35, spent her childhood with a different idea of fun.
 Unlike her classmates and friends, chemicals and chemical reactions inside human bodies intrigued her.
-Her devotion did make her look like a weird for some; but then, scientists are known for eccentricity.
+Her devotion did make her look weird for some; but then, scientists are known for eccentricity.
 But she is no eccentric; rather someone who believes research is all about fun.

-During her stay in AMU, she qualified for a doctorate program in Germany.
+During her stay at AMU, she qualified for a doctorate program in Germany.
 She went there and took two and a half years to complete the degree.
 It was 2002 and her area of expertise was: Regulation of DNA methylation in development and disease.

-Married to a mechanical engineer from Kashmir, Gowher believes that her immediate challenge is to strike a balance between her time in lab and home.
+Married to a mechanical engineer from Kashmir, Gowher believes that her immediate challenge is to strike a balance between her time in the lab and home.
 “I was told by my friends that being married might impede my research works,” she says.
 “Honestly speaking, yes, it does impede.
-But doing everything with right frame of mind can prevent couples to step on each other’s toes.”
+But doing everything with the right frame of mind can prevent couples to step on each other’s toes.”

 But decoding the cell programs is indeed an uphill task.
 Gowher candidly admits that there are countless layers involved in it, “and we haven’t yet been able to reach the first layer!
 As a scientist, the whole hell crashes around when we attempt to reveal that embedded information.”